jacksund/simmate/tutorials/06_Introduction to caculators and the workflow engine.md

 # Introduction to caculators and the workflow engine

+> :warning: This tutorial isn't required for beginners to use Simmate.
+Instead, this helps you understand what Simmate is doing behind the scenes.
+If you'd like to create custom workflows or contribute to Simmate, then understanding these core concepts is the place to start.

 # The quick tutorial

+# The full tutorial

+### What is a `calculator`?

-1. A `Calculator` is an external program that Simmate calls in order to run a calculation (e.g. [VASP](https://vasp.at/), [ABINIT](https://www.abinit.org/), [bader](http://theory.cm.utexas.edu/henkelman/code/bader/), etc.)
-2. The `simmate.calculators` module stores all of the code for database tables, input/outputs, common error handlers, and more.
+A `Calculator` is an external program that Simmate calls in order to run a calculation (e.g. [VASP](https://vasp.at/), [ABINIT](https://www.abinit.org/), [bader](http://theory.cm.utexas.edu/henkelman/code/bader/), etc.) and the `simmate.calculators` module stores all of the code for input/outputs, common error handlers, and more.

+### What is an `S3Task`?

-3. A single calculator run is carried out by a `StagedSupervisedShellTask` or a "`S3Task`".
+A single calculator run is carried out by a `StagedSupervisedShellTask` or a "`S3Task`".
 There is some history behind why it's named this way, but here is how the name breaks down:

 - `Staged`: the overall calculation is made of three stages (each is a class method)
     1. `setup` = write input files